 Recent Notable Engagements

-Highlights of the 2024 season include Mishael’s performance as Miles in the Canadian premiere of Missy Mazzoli’s Proving Up with Ammolite Opera, which earned him a Betty Mitchell Award nomination for Outstanding Performance in a Leading Role.
-He also appeared as Alfred in Die Fledermaus with ICAV, Pygmalion in Rameau’s Pygmalion with l’Opéra du Royaume, and Ziggy in the opera adaptation of Starmania with Festival Classica.
-He was featured as the tenor soloist in Carmina Burana with both Les Grands Ballets Canadiens and l’Orchestre symphonique de Gatineau, and returned to Gatineau later in the season for the North American premiere of Handel’s Messiah in French.
-Earlier that year, he was also the tenor soloist in Stravinsky’s Pulcinella with l’Orchestre symphonique de Laval.
+Highlights of the 2024 season include Mishael's performance as Miles in the Canadian premiere of Missy Mazzoli's Proving Up with Ammolite Opera, which earned him a Betty Mitchell Award nomination for Outstanding Performance in a Leading Role.
+He appeared as Ziggy in the opera adaptation of Starmania with Festival Classica, and was featured as the tenor soloist in Carmina Burana with both Les Grands Ballets Canadiens and l'Orchestre symphonique de Gatineau.
+He returned to Gatineau later in the season for the North American premiere of Handel's Messiah in French, and was also the tenor soloist in Stravinsky's Pulcinella with l'Orchestre symphonique de Laval.
+That season he also participated in a video aria project with Opera on the Avalon, featuring a new work written for him by Pulitzer Prize–winning composer Jennifer Higdon, filmed on location in St. John's, Newfoundland and released as a music video.

 Cover of Opera America Magazine Summer 2022 featuring a performer dressed in a tuxedo with a colorful bowtie, standing on a stage with arms raised, in front of a colorful background with another person in the background.